FarronF/limerick-council-meetings/meetings/2023/11/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 19th October 2023.md

 Any defects on existing road markings or signage on the R513 between Garyspillane and

-Ballylanders will be rectified as soon as practicable.---
+Ballylanders will be rectified as soon as practicable.
+---
 12. Question submitted by Councillor Donegan

 I will ask at the next meeting of the Cappamore-Kilmallock Municipal District as to when is